Creating Lasting Change teaches how to influence and persuade people to change.

 If you wanna change someone’s identity:

-- Give them an experience which contrast with their identity and (limiting) beliefs.
+- Give them an experience which contrasts with their identity and (limiting) beliefs.
 So you start developing a new set of beliefs.

 - Huge change in the physiology (train them to change them consistently and use their body consistently, so it’s not just a one off thing)